MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 ## Add your Bot Framework bot to the allowlist for your Power Virtual Agents bot

-You have to add the Bot Framework bot's app ID to the allowlist for the Power Virtual Agents bot that you want to use as a skill.
+Add the Bot Framework bot's app ID to the allowlist for the Power Virtual Agents bot that you want to use as a skill.

 The Bot Framework and Power Virtual Agents bots must be deployed in the same tenant.